andyc2513/gsoc-2025/Documentation/Technical_Report.md

 ### Final Choice

 For my final choice, in order to fully demonstrate the capabilities of the Gemma 3 family, I have selected the Gemma 3-27B model with Key-Value caching enabled.
 This setup leverages the full compute and memory bandwidth of the NVIDIA H200 (70GB VRAM) provided by HuggingFace's ZeroGPU environment.
-Overall, this configuration strikes a strong balance between maximum model capability and inference efficiency, ensuring that the demo remains smooth, accurate, and production-ready — even when scaling to complex or multimodal inputs.
+Overall, this configuration strikes a strong balance between maximum model capability and inference efficiency, ensuring that the demo remains smooth, accurate, and production-ready—even when scaling to complex or multimodal inputs.

 ## User Research